 To read more about potassium iodide (KI) tablets, please click on this link for the Center for Disease Control's website: CDC Website - Potassium Iodide (KI) Tablets.

-2017 Household Hazardous Products Collections for Yarmouth residents and homeowners have been scheduled for Saturday, July 22 and Saturday, October 7 both from 9:00 AM to Noon at the Yarmouth Senior Center 528 Forest Rd.
+2022 Household Hazardous Waste Collections for Yarmouth residents and homeowners have been scheduled for Saturday, July 16 and Saturday, October 1 both from 9:00 AM to Noon at the Yarmouth Senior Center, 528 Forest Rd.
 West Yarmouth.
 Please click here for detailed information.

 SOME ITEMS DO NOT NEED TO BE DISPOSED AT A HAZARDOUS PRODUCTS COLLECTION - Please be aware of disposal procedures for the following items.